-A) A Patent in India is a monopolistic protection granted to the applicant for an invention that has novelty and industrial use.
+A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

-B) A patent gives its owner an exclusive right to commercially make, use, distribute, sell or license the invention for financial gain.
+A patent gives its owner an exclusive right to commercially make, use, distribute, sell, or license the invention for financial gain.

 A Patent in India is an exclusive right granted for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem.
-A patent provides protection for the invention to the owner of the patent.
+A patent protects the invention to the owner of the patent.
 The protection is granted for a limited period, generally 20 years.

-Who can file an application for a Patent in India?
+Who can apply for a Patent in India?

 An application for Patent in India for an invention may be filed by any of the following persons either alone or jointly with any other person:

 2. True and first inventor‘s assignee

 3. Legal representative of deceased true and first inventor or his/her assignee.